The plaster casts

 The gipsoteche, collections of plaster casts, spread in Europe during the 18th century at the Academies and Art Institutes as an tool to educate and train the taste, essential for the students for the exercise of drawing and the practice of modelling.

 At the same time, in the wake of the revival of classical taste, the collection of plaster casts was developed by the sovereigns and artists.

-During the 19th century, also the Universities were equipped with the Plaster Cast Collection, used such as laboratories for for teaching archaeology.
+During the 19th century, also the Universities were equipped with the Collection of Plaster Casts, used such as laboratories for for teaching archaeology.

-The Plaster Cast Collection of Antiquity of the University of Pisa is among the first to be established in Italy, on the model of Germanic archaeology.
+The Collection of Plaster Casts and Antiquities of the University of Pisa is among the first to be established in Italy, on the model of Germanic archaeology.

 The Collection, hosted in Sapienza Palace at the beginning, initiated in 1887 by Gherardo Ghirardini and was later increased by Lucio Mariani and Silvio Ferri.

 Today the collection offers a synthesis of the most famous and significant pieces, from the Greek to Etruscan and Roman periods, together with lesser-known or unknown pieces and small plastic artifacts.
 These are faithful reproductions of classical pieces, located in various national and foreign museums, or sometimes lost and, also, particular versions of historical restorations (e.g. the statue of the satyr Marsyas dancing to the sound of castanets) or special projects of reconstruction made in Pisa with the aim of giving a newer interpretation of famous works of art (e.g. the relief from the Archaic Etruscan Tumulus of Pietrera di Vetulonia and the Ferri’s Laocoön).

 The set-up of plaster clasts in the Church of San Paolo all’Orto